svict4/sap-crm-abap-cookbook/README.md

   * Dropdown in CRM UI

 ## Credits
-Thanks to my old boss Tom Byrne for his stuardship when I was a junior developer.
+Thanks to my old boss Tom Byrne for his stewardship when I was a junior developer.
 These code snippets where originally his.